 3. What are your top three Philippine beaches?

-Boracay – Though a lot has changed, I’d still and will always consider Boracay as my number 1 Philippine beach because beyond the sand, the sea, and the coconut trees, the real beauty of this island exists in its people.
-The true locals who embraced and welcomed me when I first came there as a nobody years ago, they took me in and treated me like family.
+Boracay – Though a lot has changed, I’d still and will always consider Boracay as my number 1 Philippine beach because, beyond the sand, the sea, and the coconut trees, the real beauty of this island exists in its people.
+The true locals who embraced and welcomed me when I first came there as a nobody years ago, took me in and treated me like family.

 Babuyan Islands – Those stretches of beaches in Camiguin Norte are almost untouched and that’s just beautiful.
 Thanks to the place being isolated and very difficult to reach, Babuyan was able to keep its white sand secrets free from exploitation.
 I’m talking about kilometers of white sand beaches, waves big enough to surf, and, during certain times of the year, migrating humpback whales breaching the ocean surface!
-It’s the combination of that raw nature coupled by the simple way of life that makes Camiguin Norte magical.
+It’s the combination of that raw nature coupled with the simple way of life that makes Camiguin Norte magical.

 It is sad to note, however, that though the white sand beaches in the Babuyanes are untouched, areas with magnetite containing black sand are being mined and pillaged.

 Batanes – It may not have a beach that would rival Boracay and Palawan, but Batanes just takes you to a different world when you’re there.
-The green pastures ending in high sea cliffs with a sweeping view of the West Philippine Sea makes you feel like you’re in a Lord of the Rings movie.
+The green pastures ending in high sea cliffs with a sweeping view of the West Philippine Sea make you feel like you’re in a Lord of the Rings movie.

 And then there’s that boat ride to the island of Itbayat, which can give you a chance to see your life flash before your eyes.
-The weather in Batanes can shift from calm to crazy in an instant, and if that happens when you’re on a boat to Itbayat from Basco, or vice versa, think…YOLO!
+The weather in Batanes can shift from calm to crazy in an instant, and if that happens when you’re on a boat to Itbayat from Basco or vice versa, think…YOLO!